Southern Victory: Fictional chronology

 After recovering the lost copy of Special Order 191 before it falls into Union hands, Confederate forces catch George B. McClellan's Union Army by surprise and destroy it on the banks of the Susquehanna River in 1862.
-Occupying Philadelphia, the Confederacy gains diplomatic recognition from the United Kingdom and France, who mediate a peace deal by which the Confederacy achieves independence.
+Occupying Philadelphia, the Confederacy gain diplomatic recognition from the United Kingdom and France, who mediate a peace deal by which the Confederacy achieves independence.
 President Abraham Lincoln considers his failure to issue the Emancipation Proclamation, along with the possibility of the U.S. finding its own European allies in the future.

 The United States cannot afford Alaska, but proceeds with its war against the natives of the Great Plains.
 Meanwhile, the Confederacy admits Kentucky, Sequoyah, and Cuba as new states, and negotiates the purchase of Sonora and Chihuahua from Mexico in 1881.
 Republican President James G. Blaine uses this as a casus belli to declare a renewed war, drawing Britain and France back into the conflict.
 The Union, despite its advantage in manpower and resources, lacks competent leadership, and struggles to take Confederate territory while also facing a revolt in Utah.
 The Louisville campaign devolves into trench warfare, while Britain and France shell U.S. ports and New Brunswick annexes northern Maine.
 The Union capitulates in early 1882, recognizing the Confederate acquisitions, while the Republicans are soon voted out of government.

 In the wake of the war's loss, Lincoln leads his loyal faction of the Republican Party into merging with the nascent Socialist Party of America, changing US politics as this becomes the second major party, supplanting the Republicans afterward.
 Over the rest of the decade, manumission of slaves is nominally implemented throughout the Confederacy—easing relations with Britain and France, which had both abolished slavery much earlier—although the black population continues to live in apartheid-like conditions.
 The U.S. secures an alliance with the new German Empire amid a national atmosphere of revanchism.